lguez/Ml2pl/README.md

         export FC=the-output-of-nf-config--fc

-3. If the NetCDF library installed with the chosen compiler is not in standard locations, you should set the variables `NETCDF_INC_DIR` and `LDLIBS`.
-The directory `$NETCDF_INC_DIR` should contain the compiled NetCDF module interfaces (usually `netcdf.mod` and `typesizes.mod`).
+3. If the NetCDF-Fortran library installed with the chosen compiler is not in standard locations, you should set the variables `NETCDF_INC_DIR` and `LDLIBS`.
+The directory `$NETCDF_INC_DIR` should contain the compiled NetCDF-Fortran module interfaces (usually `netcdf.mod` and `typesizes.mod`).
 Note that the program does not need `netcdf.inc`.
     If you have the command `nf-config`, type: